nicnaude/Mailbox-rapid-prototype/README.md

 ### Video Walkthrough

-1. A few times I encountered if statements that would not executing upon the correct translation perameters.
+1. A few times I encountered if statements that would not executing upon the correct translation parameters.
 2. Main feed view skipped while dragging from right to left.